 This neighborhood taverna is as close to Greece as you'll get.
-A small place, seating up to 20 indoors and maybe 15 outdoors, Corner 26 Taverna is homey and personal.
+A small place, seating up to 20 indoors and maybe 15 outdoors, Corner Taverna is homey and personal.
 The menu is simple and includes traditional Greek basics.
-Some of the best ones to try are the scordalia (garlic mashed potatoes), fried whiting and, of course, the gyro platter (with Greek salad, giant seasoned steak fries and homemade tzatziki).
+Some of the best ones to try are the scordalia (garlic mashed potatoes), fried whiting and, of course, the gyro platter (with Greek salad, giant seasoned steak fries, and homemade tzatziki).
 Ask about the Greek house wines, which are inexpensive and mighty tasty.
-Bring cash; this place does not accept credit cards.

 If you want seafood cooked up Greek style, check out Elias Corner.
 It's about as fresh as you can get: The owner catches it each morning.
 You won't get a menu; just check out the counter up front.
 This casual place is all about the fish.
 Bring Benjamins; Elias Corner doesn't take plastic.

-Taverna Kyclades is Zagat-rated and recommended in the 2013 Michelin Guide.
+Taverna Kyclades is Zagat-rated and recommended.
 That's a pretty high bar for this Greek restaurant that is known for its fish.
-Pick your fish, and get it grilled whole, flavored with olive oil, lemon and oregano.
+Pick your fish, and get it grilled whole, flavored with olive oil, lemon, and oregano.
 Simple and delicious.
 Add saganaki and Greek salad on the side for a full-on Greek feast at one of the best Greek restaurants in New York City.

-Zenon Taverna takes its name from the Cypriot philosopher Zenon of Kitium, who lived circa 330 B.C.
-Its menu is bursting with meze, or appetizers, with a definite Cypriot slant.
-It also has daily specials; check the menu and pick the day with your favorites -- grape leaves, Cypriot meatballs, pastitsio and mousaka are just a few of the choices.
-If these aren't piquing your interest, the menu offers many more choices -- pitas, and platters of chicken, seafood, pork and lamb.
+The menu at this family-owned restaurant is bursting with meze, or appetizers, with a definite Cypriot slant.
+It also has daily specials; check the menu and pick the day with your favorites -- grape leaves, Cypriot meatballs, pastitsio, and moussaka are just a few of the choices.
+If these aren't piquing your interest, the menu offers many more choices -- pitas, and platters of chicken, seafood, pork, and lamb.

 Telly's Taverna offers up a broad list of seafood along with Greek specialties like saganaki, halloumi, baked feta, tzatziki, spinach pie, lima beans baked in tomato sauce and Greek salad.
-The comfortable setting, with whitewashed brick walls dark wood, adds to the appeal.
+The comfortable setting, with whitewashed brick walls and a cozy patio, add to the appeal.